giridhersadineni/giridhersadineni/README.md

 ### Hi there, I'm Giridher 👋

-## I'm a engineer by profession and a teacher by the Heart
+## I'm an engineer by profession and a teacher by the Heart

 ### Connect with me: